Connect with others who understand.

 Alcohol can cause heart problems that reduce how much blood can flow to your body.
 It can also contribute to gaining weight, which can make HCM worse.
 Drinking too much alcohol, whether occasionally or regularly, can cause irregular heartbeats that are hard to manage, especially if you have HCM.

 If you have symptoms of heart failure, you may need to limit your diet even more.
-Your team of health care professionals may ask you to drink less liquid and limit how much salt you eat.
+Your team of healthcare professionals may ask you to drink less liquid and limit how much salt you eat.

 3. Exercise Under Medical Supervision